-For beginners, who are unfamiliar with cloud computing concepts, enrolling in our Cloud Computing courses can help you build a foundation to learn cloud security.
+For beginners who are unfamiliar with cloud computing concepts, enrolling in our Cloud Computing courses can help you build a foundation to learn cloud security.

 Unlike general security engineers, who focus on broad cybersecurity solutions, Cloud Security Engineers concentrate specifically on securing cloud-based systems and applications.

-A Cloud Security Engineer is responsible for ensuring that an organization’s cloud infrastructure is secure, resilient, and compliant with relevant regulations.
-Below are some of the key roles and responsibilities that define this position:
+You must be thinking what does a cloud security engineer do? or what is their everyday duties?
+We know that a Cloud Security Engineer is responsible for ensuring that an organization’s cloud infrastructure is secure, resilient, and compliant with relevant regulations.

 ● Assess security risks in cloud services and conduct penetration testing.